 Value added tax

-The Danish value added tax (VAT) rate is currently a flat 25 percent and applies to most supplies of goods and services by VAT taxable entities.
+The Danish value added tax (VAT) rate is currently 25 percent and applies to most supplies of goods and services by VAT taxable entities.

-Where the transfer does not qualify as a transfer of a going concern, it is treated as a sale of assets and generally is subject to Danish VAT.
+As a main rule, in cases where the transfer does not qualify as a transfer of a going concern for VAT purposes, then the transfer generally is treated as a sale of assets subject to Danish VAT.

 No stamp duty is payable on a transfer of assets or shares.

-Mortgage instruments are subject to a duty of DKK1,660 plus 1.5 percent (2014) when the loan is raised or re-financed.
+Mortgage instruments are subject to a duty of DKK1,660 plus 1.5 percent (as of 2016) when the loan is raised or re-financed.

 Purchase of shares